The Landlord’s Tale. Paul Revere’s Ride

 How the farmers gave them ball for ball.”

-- Alliteration: Alliteration is the repetition of consonant sounds in the same line in quick successions such as the sound of /h/ in “The hurrying hoof-beats of that steed” and the sound of /t/ in “And turned and tightened his saddle girth”.
+1. Alliteration: Alliteration is the repetition of consonant sounds at the beginning of words in close succession.
+Examples include the /h/ sound in “The hurrying hoof‑beats of that steed” and the /t/ sound in “And turned and tightened his saddle girth,” contributing to the poem’s sonic texture and memorability.

 “The watchful night‑wind, as it went